dmfranklin/quantum-module/README.md

 ## Integrating Interactive Widgets

-Each interactive widget in the textbook is created by embedding a JavaScript function call within a `<script>` block inside a PreTeXt `<interactive>` element.
+Each interactive widget in the module is created by embedding a JavaScript function call within a `<script>` block inside a PreTeXt `<interactive>` element.
 These functions render different types of exercises, allowing students to construct, modify, and analyze quantum circuits.
 See [below](#template-for-including-widgets) for a concrete example of how to include a widget in a lesson.

 ### Available Widgets